Tell us what you think of the website

 Direct listing by Historic England who have Strategic Listing Priorities

 You can find out if a building is listed through the council’s interactive heritage map and follow links to Historic England’s website for more information about the building.
+You can also use our listed buildings and scheduled ancient monuments directory.

 If you are the homeowner of a listed building, you will need to apply for listed building consent if you would like to carry out internal or external works to your property that affects its special architectural or historic interest.
 For more advice on whether you need planning permission you can use our pre application service.